YuriDolukhanyan/react-js-todo-web-app/README.md

 - The app ensures only one todo can be in **edit mode** at any time.
 - The filter/search is case-insensitive and applies on `value` field.
 - Local storage save stores all todo info, including created/modified times and completion status.
+- Filter input has a 300ms delay for throttling.

 ---